benjohnson2001/DarkTerminal/README.md

-notes:
+####notes:

 WALTER fonts 1-8 are not used, every font specified in the theme uses the "Volume/pan label" font.

-I'm on mac and using the ClassicVGA,Medium,20 font.
-I think it came preinstalled with mac, if I installed it from somewhere I can't remember where.
-You can probably find an equivalent system font on windows to make it look similar.
+I'm using the font "ClassicVGA,Medium,20" on mac.
+You can probably find an equivalent system font if you're on windows or linux.

 ![tcp](tcp.png)
 ![mcp](mcp.png)